Chesapeake Bay Running Club -

 And the Island will be hopping with PRAD festivities.
 Patuxent River Appreciation Days is a festival that creates awareness, recognition, and promotion of the economic, social, recreational, cultural and historical impact of the tributaries and environs of the Patuxent River and the basin through which it flows.
 Enjoy music, and arts & crafts show, boat modeling exhibits, pony rides, activities at the marine museum, and a parade featuring environmental and other non-profit organizations, and the famous Shriners.
 Small-town fun on the Chesapeake Bay!

 If you do stop in Solomons, you'll do well to park at the shopping center north of the island and run in, since they'll close Main St. for the 2:00 parade.

 THANK YOU TO OUR HOST, SPONSORS AND DONORS!

-The 5th annual Lower Potomac River Ten-Mile Run is made possible by the same generous sponsors of the 2012 Lower Potomac River Marathon: Michelob® Ultra™/Guy Distributing, Deloitte, Smartronix, The Good Earth Natural Foods Co., Cedar Cove Marina, Ultima Replenisher, 42 Lines, Rozran & Spatz Orthopedics, and J.F.
-Taylor.
+The 7th annual Lower Potomac River Ten-Mile Run is made possible by the same generous sponsors of the 2015 Lower Potomac River Marathon: Michelob® Ultra™/Guy Distributing, Smartronix, 42 Lines, Rozran & Spatz Orthopedics, Deloitte, and The Good Earth Natural Foods Co.

-Thank you to the Friends of the Piney Point Lighthouse Museum for hosting the post-race cookout and providing the venue for pre- and post-race activities, and to the Chesapeake Bay Field Lab for assisting with the picnic as well.
+Thank you to the Friends of the Piney Point Lighthouse Museum for hosting the post-race cookout and providing the venue for pre- and post-race activities.

 View Larger Map